A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Introduction

 \section{Introduction}

 As organizations and individuals become increasingly connected, network attacks become more dangerous for victims and more attractive to cybercriminals.
-Security reports such as ENISA Threat Landscape \cite{ENISA}, DCMS's Cyber Security Breaches Survey \cite{DCMS}, and ACSC Annual Cyber Threat Report \cite{ACSC} have shown, year after year, the devastating impact of cyber attacks, ranging from the exposure of personal identifiable information to extortion of millions of dollars in ransom payments.
-With the sophistication of threat capabilities increasing as we move deeper into the digital age, ensuring cybersecurity remains one of the greatest challenges of modern computing.
+Security reports from the early 2020s, including the ENISA Threat Landscape \cite{ENISA}, DCMS's Cyber Security Breaches Survey \cite{DCMS}, and the ACSC Annual Cyber Threat Report \cite{ACSC}, have demonstrated the devastating impact of cyber attacks ranging from the exposure of personally identifiable information to extortion of millions of dollars in ransom payments.
+With the sophistication of threat capabilities increasing as we move deeper into the digital age, developing better security systems is critical.

-In response to this scenario, organizations have invested heavily on security in recent years.
-According to Gartner \cite{Gartner}, worldwide spending on information security and risk management technology and services grew 6.4\% in 2020 and is expected to grow another 12.4\% in 2021, reaching the mark of 150.4 billion dollars.
-Despite this, currently available security mechanisms still fail to protect institutions, given the growing complexity and rapid changes of modern threats \cite{Accenture2021}.

-A \ac{NIDS} is a software used in conjunction with firewalls and antivirus to protect networked devices from unauthorized access \cite{Tidjon2019}.
-These software are strategically placed on a network to inspect incoming traffic and trigger an alert when an intrusion is detected.
-Currently, the most promising approach to such systems is called \ac{A-NIDS}.
-These systems develop a model of normal behavior for network traffic and classify unusual activities as intrusions \cite{Liao2013}.
-By definition, they are capable of detecting any kind of activity that differs from normal traffic, thus providing protection against new and sophisticated attacks in modern networks \cite{Bhuyan2014}.

-\ac{A-NIDS} can be implemented using several techniques, such as clustering algorithms, classification algorithms, cascading supervised techniques, or combining supervised and unsupervised techniques \cite{Agrawal2015}.
-They can also be implemented for different purposes, such as simply detecting malicious traffic or detecting and categorizing unusual activity according to some attack taxonomy.
-These latter systems are particularly interesting because categorizing intrusions increases the overall system effectiveness, as instead of just blocking the attack, the system is able to formulate effective incident response actions for each type of intrusion \cite{AHMAD2021102122}.
-Therefore, an \ac{A-NIDS} capable of detecting and classifying intrusions is a very desirable network security asset.

-Although several techniques can be employed to implement \acp{A-NIDS} that detect and classify intrusions, they often present serious limitations.
-First, most techniques are unable to classify unknown attacks, \ie they classify every intrusion according to a known attack base, leading to incorrect labeling of new and unprecedented attacks \cite{Toupas2019} \cite{Ahmim2019}.
-Second, when unknown attacks are considered, the \ac{A-NIDS} are usually implemented using cascading supervised techniques.
-In other words, each type of attack is detected at a system layer, having their processing sequentially chained and each part implemented with a different approach, \eg using different machine learning techniques per layer \cite{Al-Yaseen2017} \cite{Yao2019}.
-Layering and chaining different techniques lead to increased complexity and performance bottlenecks, which is not desirable since fast traffic analysis is a key requirement of \ac{NIDS} \cite{Buczak2016}.
-Considering both limitations, an \ac{A-NIDS} capable of detecting unknown attacks and classifying intrusions using a single phase technique with low complexity is desirable.